Sake44/ObsidianBackup/AWS - Solutions Architect/Serverless.md

 - It scales with usage.
 - You never pay for idle resources.
 - Availability and fault tolerance are built in.
+## What is serverless computing on the AWS Cloud?
+Serverless computing doesn't mean there are no servers.
+It means that you are running your code on servers that are built, managed, and maintained by someone else.
+This frees you from having to buy, build, provision, and maintain hardware and infrastructure needed to run your code.
+With serverless applications, there are never instances, OSs, or servers to manage.
+AWS handles everything required to run and scale your application.
+By building serverless applications, your developers can focus on the code that makes your business unique.
 ### AWS Fargate
 AWS Fargate is a purpose-built serverless compute engine for containers.
 AWS Fargate scales and manages the infrastructure, so developers can work on what they do best, application development.
 ![[Pasted image 20251026154307.png]]